hmxmilohax/rb3-pc/README.md

 **This is for standard (five fret guitars, RB/GH drums) controllers.**
 Pro Guitars, or Keyboards are set up later.

-Right click “Rock Band 3” and click on **“Create Custom Gamepad Configuration”**
+**Right click “Rock Band 3” and click on “Create Custom Gamepad Configuration”**

 ![A screenshot of RPCS3's right click menu, showing "Create Custom Gamepad Configuration" highlighted](images/conf/rpcs3pad.png "Create Custom Gamepad Configuration")

 * If you are planning on plugging in multiple instruments, _you must set them on different ports_.
 * Standard PS3 guitar and drum controllers _should_ be plug and play.
-If, for some reason, they’re not, you will need to bind them as detailed below.
+If, for some reason, they're not, you will need to bind them as detailed below.
-* If you’re using PS3, PS4, Wii guitar and drums, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
+* If you're using PS3, PS4, Wii guitar or drum controllers, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
-* If you’re using Xbox 360 guitar controllers, set the “Handlers” option to “XInput”
+* If you're using Xbox 360 guitar controllers, set the “Handlers” option to “XInput”

-Below are the buttons you should map in RPCS3’s Gamepad Settings. **[\[You can also check RPCS3’s website for reference as well\]](https://wiki.rpcs3.net/index.php?title=Help:Peripherals_and_accessories#Configuring_Instruments).**
+Below are the buttons you should map in RPCS3's Gamepad Settings.

-**If your controller isn’t being detected, hit “Refresh”.
-If that doesn’t solve it, restart RPCS3.**
+**If your controller isn't being detected, hit “Refresh”.
+If that doesn't solve it, restart RPCS3.**

-When you’re finished, **remember to click “Save”.**
+When you're finished, **remember to click “Save”.**

 **Guitar**:
 Make sure you **set “Device Class” to “Guitar”.**

-Switch the dropdown menu next to it to"Rock Band" if you’re using a Rock Band guitar or leave it on “Guitar Hero” if you’re using a Guitar Hero guitar.
+**Switch the drop-down menu next to it to "Rock Band" if you're using a Rock Band guitar or leave it on “Guitar Hero” if you're using a Guitar Hero guitar**.

-**Some guitar controllers** (most notably Guitar Hero controllers) **misbehave and refuse to map** sometimes.
-If you try mapping a button and get “U+”, try pressing “**Filter Noise**” the bottom left of the controller configuration.
+**Some guitar controllers** (most notably Guitar Hero controllers) misbehave and **refuse to map sometimes.
+If you try mapping a button and get “U+”, click “Filter Noise"** at the bottom left of the controller configuration window **then try mapping**.

 | **RPCS3**          | **Rock Band Guitars** | **Guitar Hero Guitars** |
 |:------------------:|:---------------------:|:-----------------------:|